 His collection, Reader, help me was published by Graft Poetry in April 2008.

 Julia Deakin was born in Nuneaton and teaches at the University of Bradford.
 Her work is widely published and she has read on Radio 4's Poetry Please.
 The Half-Mile-High Club was a Poetry Business competition winner and her first collection, Without a Dog (Graft 2008) impressed both Anne Stevenson and Simon Armitage.
+Julia's second collection, Eleven Wonders was published by Graft Poetry in 2012.

 Recent competition wins include the Yorkshire Open, the Torriano, the LIPPfest and the Elmet.